 Proof by Exhaustion

-In maths, proof by exhaustion is proving that something is true by showing that it is true for each and every case that could possibly be considered.
-This is also known as proof by cases – see Example 1.
+In mathematics, Proof by Exhaustion is proving that something is true by showing that it is true for each and every case that could possibly be considered.
+This is also known as Proof by Cases – see Example 1.

-Proof by Exhaustion is different from proof by deduction whereby we use algebraic symbols and construct logical arguments from known facts to show that something is true for all numbers.
-Proof by exhaustion is where we show that a statement is true for each number in consideration.
+Proof by Exhaustion is different from Proof by Deduction whereby we use algebraic symbols and construct logical arguments from known facts to show that something is true for all numbers.
+For the case of Proof by Exhaustion, we show that a statement is true for each number in consideration.

 Proof by Exhaustion also includes proof where numbers are split into a set of exhaustive categories and the statement is shown to be true for each category.
 Proof by Deduction can then be used within the categories – see Example 2.

 For more Proof by Exhaustion examples and to test your knowledge of mathematical proof methods take the StudyWell PROOF test:

 Are you ready to test your Pure Maths knowledge?
 Visit our Practice Papers page and take StudyWell’s own Pure Maths tests.